JWH709/Buffoon-Builder/Notes/NOTES.md

 	- Cropper (mobile & main) ✔️
 	- switch tabs (mobile) ✔️
 - Manged to get the cropper working after some battling.
 Seems like it's working fine as of right now, but noticed some issues while working tooday.
-- ToDo: Fix screen shake bug.
-Breaks when the app changes back from mobile to desktop
-- ToDo: Fix that ugly X button.
-I'm sure something can be done to fix it.

 ## August 6th: